sensu/sensu-docs-legacy/source/docs/0.21/install-sensu-client.md

 Congratulations!
 By now you should have successfully installed and configured the Sensu client!
 Now let's observe it in operation.

-_NOTE: the check requests for "memory" are being published every 10 seconds, so it should be possible to observe log activity (i.e. the check requests) at least once every 10 seconds._
+_NOTE: the check requests for "disk" are being published every 10 seconds, so it should be possible to observe log activity (i.e. the check requests) at least once every 10 seconds._

 Tail the Sensu client log file to observe its operation: